Prepping and Preparedness 2 -Overview

 Simply More Water and Food

 To increase water and food storage from 1-week to 1-month is mostly and simply acquiring more.
-Water storage for 1-month becomes more of a challenge due to the quantity and weight, however I will point out some options to deal with this along with recommendations for additional food.
+Water storage for at least 1 month becomes more of a challenge.
+The quantity and weight.
+However, I will point out some options to deal with this along with recommendations for additional food.

 Electrical Grid Down For Weeks

-While a disaster requiring you to implement level-2 preparedness may or may not include electrical grid-down for this long, you still need to be prepared for it.
-There will be some major issues especially depending on where you live, however you can get through it and I’ll tell you how…
+While a disaster requiring you to implement prepping level-2 may or may not include electrical grid-down for this long, you still need to be prepared for it.
+As a result, there will be some major issues.
+Especially depending on where you live.
+However, you can get through it and I’ll tell you how…

 Safety and Security Concerns

-Especially in urban environments, your personal and home security will likely become a very big concern if we’re looking at weeks without electricity.
+Especially in urban environments, your personal and home security will likely become a very big concern.
+Weeks without electricity (if it happens that way) will result in some major difficulties for the unprepared.
 If we look at what happened during the weeks after Katrina for example, the bad elements of society took advantage where they dared.
 Remember this: As people become more desperate they tend to do desperate things.
 So this general topic requires more detail which I will be discussing.

 This is a new topic here in level-2.
 Your personal awareness of what’s going on around you should be high during any disaster event.
-Conditions may be about to change or in the process of changing around you, and you will need to be aware.
-There are also going to be a LOT of unprepared people around you trying to deal with the event (assuming it’s an event beyond your own personal event) so your senses better be tuned-in to what’s happening.
+Conditions may be about to change, or in the process of changing around you.
+And you will need to be aware.
+There are also going to be a LOT of unprepared people around you trying to deal with the event (assuming it’s an event beyond your own personal event).
+So your Spidey senses better be tuned-in to what’s happening.
 I will explain further details and situational awareness tips in related articles.

 Additional Supplies and Gear